The English Constitution: Legacy

-A column in the magazine The Economist, concerning British affairs, is named after Bagehot.
-Bagehot also influenced Woodrow Wilson, who wrote Congressional Government: A Study in American Politics in 1885, inspired by The English Constitution.
+Bagehot influenced Woodrow Wilson, who wrote Congressional Government: A Study in American Politics in 1885, inspired by The English Constitution.
 Joaquim Nabuco was also inspired by The English Constitution, dedicating a whole chapter about the book in his memoirs.

 Generations of British monarchs and their heirs apparent and presumptive have studied Bagehot's analysis.
 In season 1 of television series The Crown, young Princess Elizabeth's tutor quotes Bagehot to her, which she later recalls when she becomes Queen Elizabeth II.